Canon Wide Format Guide

-Construction costs are on the rise - labor and material costs have been increasing close to 3.5 % a year.
-This means that companies need to find ways to make up for those rising costs, whether it’s looking for cheaper material vendors or letting some employees go.
-Therefore, it’s important to look at the areas where you can save without losing the integrity of the project.
+Construction costs are rising yearly.
+This means that companies must find ways to make up for those rising costs, whether looking for cheaper material vendors or letting some employees go.
+Therefore, it’s important to look at the areas where you can save without losing the project's integrity.

-Workflows and processes in AEC have changed significantly over the years.
-In the past, plans were printed and distributed by print shops to construction companies.
-Now, more and more, plans are shared electronically through email or online plan rooms.
-This shift has led contractors needing an efficient way to print their plan files for themselves instead of relying on outside resources.
-Although there is a growing motivation to transition to a paperless workflow, printing is still a necessity and AEC firms continue to need a holistic solution for both printing and scanning large format plans.
+Digital imaging workflows and processes in AEC have changed significantly over the years.
+In the past, print shops printed and distributed plans to construction companies.
+Plots are increasingly shared electronically through email or online plan rooms.
+This shift has led contractors to need an efficient way to print their plan files for themselves instead of relying on outside resources.
+Although there is a growing motivation to transition to a paperless workflow, printing is still necessary, and AEC firms continue to need a holistic solution for printing and scanning large-format plans.

-Surprisingly, it is still common practice for subcontractors to “out-source” their wide-format printing.
-While there are some larger printing companies that can provide services at a lower rate, often many subcontractors will utilize the “walk-in” services of a local printing provider.
-These types of companies provide great services, but at very inflated rates.
+Surprisingly, it is still common practice for subcontractors to “outsource” their wide-format printing.
+While there are some larger printing companies that can provide services at a lower rate, often, many subcontractors will utilize the “walk-in” services of a local printing provider.
+These types of companies provide great services but at very inflated rates.
 Simply put, contractors pay for the convenience of these locations and not the quality of the work.
-Depending on the volume of activity, it only take a few trips to the print shop to justify the investment of a new plotter or MFP.
+Depending on the volume of activity, it only takes a few trips to the print shop to justify the investment of a new plotter or MFP.

 CAD Plotting in Color – A Growing Need

 Traditionally, CAD and construction drawings have been sparse, 2D monochrome images that cover approximately 5% of the page.
-If your company still relies on those types of drawings, then a monochrome printer may work just fine for you.
-Unfortunately though, the options for a true black/white device are diminishing.
-At this time, the only remaining monochrome options are traditional toner-based systems like the the Oce PlotWave Series.
+A monochrome printer may work fine if your company still relies on those drawings.
+Unfortunately, the options for a true black/white device are diminishing.
+The only remaining monochrome options are traditional toner-based systems like the Canon PlotWave Series.

-However, advancements in technology are redefining the way firms approach the design-build process.
-BIM workflows through Revit and Navisworks is changing the way people work in AEC.
-With BIM, the entire project can be built virtually from beginning to end.
+However, technological advancements are redefining how firms approach the design-build process.
+BIM workflows through Revit and Navisworks are changing how people work in AEC.
+The entire project can be built virtually from beginning to end with BIM.
 With all this new data injected into the workflow, color printing is becoming vital for better communication.
-So, if you use BIM in your workflows, a color plotter would be a good asset for printing color data.
+So, a color plotter would be a good asset for printing color data if you use BIM in your workflows.

-The TM Series is a good launching point for small office looking to acquire a wide format device.
-It relatively small in comparison to other competitor models, easy to use and is redefining what large-format printer are capable of doing.
+The TM Series is a good launching point for small offices looking to acquire a wide-format device.
+It is relatively small compared to other competitor models, is easy to use, and redefines what large-format printers can do.

-The TM-300 or TM-305 printer is not only ideal for printing technical documents, CAD drawings and GIS maps, but also posters, signage and displays.
-One of the new advancements of this series of printers is the incorporation of Canon’s LUCIA TD water resistant pigment ink.
-Built with Canon developed technologies the TM-Series has a 5-color LUCIA TD pigment ink set, the latest PF-06 print head, L-COA PRO image processor, along with a clear, intuitive operation panel and is nearly 60% quieter than previous models.
+The TM-300 or TM-305 inkjet roll printer is ideal for printing technical documents, CAD drawings, GIS maps, posters, signage, and displays.
+One of the new advancements of this series of printers is the incorporation of Canon’s LUCIA TD water-resistant pigment ink.
+Built with Canon-developed technologies, the TM-Series has a 5-color LUCIA TD pigment ink set, the latest PF-06 print head, an L-COA PRO image processor, and a clear, intuitive operation panel that is nearly 60% quieter than previous models.

-It is also now common for companies to need scanning capabilities for digitizing existing physical copies in addition to plotting files.
-Rather that having to purchase a separate third party scanner, Canon offers several multifunction printer (MFP) configurations that include both the plotter printer and large format scanner.
+It is also common for companies to need scanning capabilities for digitizing existing physical copies and plotting files.
+Rather than purchasing a separate third-party scanner, Canon offers several multifunction printer (MFP) configurations, including both the plotter printer and large format scanner.

-The TM-series Scan-To-Copy/File/Share system is Canon’s entry-level family of devises designed to provide fast, high-quality, large format image capture-to-output.
-More than just the sum of its parts, it is the versatility of the product that helps make it stand out.
-This multi-component system gives the user the opportunity to be more productive by being able to print and scan at the same time.
+The TM-series Scan-To-Copy/File/Share system is Canon’s entry-level family of devices that provide fast, high-quality, large-format image capture-to-output.
+More than just the sum of its parts, the versatility of the product helps make it stand out.
+This multi-component system allows the user to be more productive by being able to print and scan at the same time.
 The open architecture of the computer can be used to load additional programs, among other things.
-The printer's ability to print on a wide variety of media lends itself to uses in many departments and applications as well.
+The printer's ability to print on various media lends itself to uses in many departments and applications.

 TM-Series Plotter Printer Models: